Child creating a rainbow collage with torn colored paper on a white sheet.

 The goal of IFS isn’t to change who you are, it’s to help every part of you feel heard and supported, so your true Self can lead the way forward.

-Somatic therapy helps you process the trauma without reliving it.
-It’s about creating new experiences of safety.
-As your body relaxes, your emotions become more manageable, your thoughts clearer, and your ability to trust yourself naturally grows.
-Many clients describe this work as the moment things finally begin to “click” in a way talk therapy alone never reached.
+Body-based therapy allows healing to happen without reliving past experiences.
+As the body begins to feel safer, emotions become more manageable, thoughts clearer, and self trust naturally strengthens.
+Many clients find this work helps things finally settle in a way talk therapy alone did not.

 Couples/Co-parenting Counseling

-Relationships rarely break from one moment, they wear down in the quiet places where partners stop feeling understood, valued, or emotionally safe.
-My work with couples is grounded in Gottman-inspired methods, personalized communication tools, and a calm, non-judgmental space where both partners can finally exhale.
+Relationships rarely break in one moment.
+More often, they wear down over time when partners stop feeling understood, valued, or emotionally safe.
+My work with couples is grounded in Gottman Method Couples Therapy and offered in a calm, non judgmental space where both partners can slow down and feel heard.